 Expect the Unexpected

 Remember this too: There is a pretest sim that will be thrown out and not scored for or against you.
 This can be troubling for some, especially if they believed they did well on said question.
 But, keep in mind that there are tons of people who left the exam feeling like they conquered the sims only to find out they failed.
-The opposite also occurs, as plenty candidates leave fearing the worst when they actually passed.
+The opposite also occurs, as plenty of candidates leave fearing the worst when they actually passed.
 The point is these TBSs are incredibly difficult and hard to predict.
-To really conquer them, there’s only one constant truth: daily study will help you succeed!
+To really conquer them, there’s only one constant truth: daily studying will help you succeed!

 First off, don’t think the research tab is only for use on research sims.
 You can most definitely use and benefit from it on non-research sims!
 But, the best way to take advantage of this tool is to use it the right way.
 Think of it like Google, where the more specific the search term, the better the results.
 And, just like in Google, you can search with words omitted in the Advanced Search of the Authoritative Literature tab.
 When you get your results, make sure to use the table of contents to figure where to head next in your search for the answer.

 Don’t overly rely on the research tab.
-I know I just told you that you need to know how to use the research tab, because you do!
+I know I just told you that you need to know how to use the research tab because you do!
 But it’s no substitute for proper study and retention.
 And for some it’s not as useful for non-research sims—it’ll really depend on how you study and like I keep repeating, how often you study.

 Don’t Spend Too Much Time on MCQs